 Tempe E-Bike Tours is now offering private group rides for 2-5 people, by request only.
 Tempe E-Bike tours will provide the clean bikes, you just have to bring your own water, bag, and helmet.
 To book, contact Todd Davis at (602) 980-3798.

 21. The Phoenix Zoo: Load up the car with your herd and get ready for a once-in-a-lifetime opportunity to cruise the Phoenix Zoo!
-Cruise the Zoo will also be available the first Thursday – Monday of June, July and August.
+Find September dates and make your reservation for Cruise the Zoo on their website.

 If you need more ideas about what to do this summer, follow Tempe Tourism Office on social: @tempetourism and visit the Things to Do section of our website.
 As more attractions begin to open their doors, we’ll update their listings.